 The mayor of Liverpool fears restarting the Premier League could lead to the "farcical" situation of fans congregating in large groups outside Anfield despite the coronavirus crisis.

-When the Premier League was postponed on March 13, runaway leaders Liverpool were just two wins from clinching the title.
+When the English top-flight was postponed on 13 March, runaway leaders Liverpool were just two wins from clinching the title.

-Premier League chiefs still hope to complete the season but their "Project Restart" plan has come under fire from current and former players, who think it is too soon to resume while the virus is still a major problem.
+Premier League chiefs still hope to complete the season but their "Project Restart" plan has come under fire from current and former players, who think it is too soon to resume.

-Matches would be played behind closed doors but Liverpool mayor Joe Anderson said he did not believe that would be enough to stop fans from gathering.
+Matches would be played behind closed doors but Liverpool mayor Joe Anderson, whose comments drew a rebuke from Liverpool, said he did not believe that would be enough to stop fans from gathering.

-He highlighted the potential issue of fans ignoring social-distancing guidelines to celebrate Liverpool's first English title in 30 years.
+He highlighted the potential issue of supporters ignoring social-distancing guidelines to celebrate Liverpool's first English title in 30 years.

 "Even if it was behind closed doors, there would be many thousands of people who would turn up outside Anfield," Anderson told BBC Sport on Thursday.